bcharlier/HMMA238/IDE/tp.md

 ## Python specific IDE

-There is many IDE for python... but few are good.
+There are many IDE for python... but few are good.
 There is no real "canonical" choice as `Rstudio` is **the one** for R user.

 As python is a real jackknife programming language, depending on your goal (data scientific program, web, etc...) you may choose a specific IDE for a particular task.